General Summary of the Position:

 Review of candidates will begin following the application closing date.

-This is a non-union position.
+This is a non-union, exempt position.

 All official salary offers must be approved by Human Resources.